cwgaldino/libreoffice-wrapper/README.rst

 [x] conditional formatting

- Manipulation of Writer, Impress, Draw, and Math instances are in its early development and the module only allows for basic core functionality such as opening/closing/saving files.
+ Manipulation of Writer, Impress, Draw, and Math instances is in its early development and the module only allows for basic core functionality such as opening/closing/saving files.
 Base is not implemented at all and trying to open a LibreOffice Base instance will raise an error.

 About
 ==========